raspberrypilearning/c3-wolfram-coin-and-dice/en/step_2.md

 --- task ---

 First, you need images of both sides of a coin.
-Right-click on each of these images and save them to your desktop.
-Drag the images from your desktop into your notebook in Wolfram.
-If you are using a desktop version of Wolfram, you can drag and drop the images straight into your notebook.
+Drag and drop these images into your Wolfram notebook.

-You could also search on the internet for images of a different coin, maybe in a different currency.
+You can also search on the internet for images of a different coin, maybe in a different currency.

 ![Heads](images/Head.png)
 ![Tails](images/Tail.png)